redis/redis-doc/topics/acl.md

 Note that `CONFIG REWRITE` does not also trigger `ACL SAVE`: when you use an ACL file the configuration and the ACLs are handled separately.

+## ACL rules for Sentinel and Replicas

+In case you don't want to provide Redis replicas and Redis Sentinel instances full access to your Redis instances, the following is the set of commands that must be allowed in order for everything to work correctly.

+For Sentinel, allow the user to access the following commands both in the master and replica instances:

+* AUTH, CLIENT, SUBSCRIBE, SCRIPT, PUBLISH, PING, INFO, MULTI, SLAVEOF, CONFIG, CLIENT, EXEC.

+Sentinel does not need to access any key in the database, so the ACL rule would be the following (note: AUTH is not needed since is always allowed):

+    ACL setuser sentinel-user >somepassword +client +subscribe +publish +ping +info +multi +slaveof +config +client +exec on

+Redis replicas require the following commands to be whitelisted on the master instance:

+* PSYNC, REPLCONF, PING

+No keys need to be accessed, so this translates to the following rules:

+    ACL setuser replica-user >somepassword +psync +replconf +ping on

+Note that you don't need to configure the replicas to allow the master to be able to execute any set of commands: the master is always authenticated as the root user from the point of view of replicas.

 ## TODO list for this document

 * Make sure to specify that modules commands are ignored when adding/removing categories.